foxdonut/adventures-reactive-web-dev/client-elm/README.md

 ```

 We hooked up the `onEditTodo` function to the Elm port called `editTodo`.
 We'll need to define that
 port in `Main.elm`.
-While we are in the JavaScript code, we'll also send out a signal to Elm for
+While we are in the JavaScript code, we'll also send out a signal to Elm that
-when a todo has been saved from the form:
+indicates when a todo has been saved from the form:

 [app.js](app.js)
 ```javascript